 The most appropriate treatment depends on a number of factors including the type of species being dealt with.
 A dust application or liquid pesticide might be needed, depending on where the hive or nest is situated.
-The best time for chemical application is usually early in the morning or early in the evening, when the bees or wasps are least active.
+The best time for chemical application is usually early in the morning or early in the evening when the bees or wasps are least active.

-Bee and Wasp Control
+Bee and Wasp Removal

 While wasps and bees generally only sting when provoked, they are still very dangerous to humans when their hives or nests are built near populated areas, as they can sometimes be unwittingly disturbed.

 - Nests and hives should usually be destroyed in order to eliminate the dangers they pose.
 Never attempt to do this alone, however, as it is highly dangerous and could result in death if not handled correctly.
 Only a professional pest control technician should do it.